deep-geometry/abc-dataset/index.md

 ### Normal Estimation

 The surface normal estimation benchmark consists of meshed CAD models with fixed amounts of vertices (512, 1024 and 2048) and ground truth vertex normals derived from the parametric boundary representation.
 There is one benchmark for patches (parts) of CAD models and one for full CAD models.

-_Coming soon..._
+The benchmarks come in different sizes (10k, 50k and 100k) and are split into training and testing data.
+To obtain the 100k benchmark, you need to download the 50k and 100k archives.

+**The archives for the benchmark can be downloaded from [here](https://archive.nyu.edu/handle/2451/59958){:target="_blank"}.**

 * * *